New! Electronic ADA Complaint Submission Form

-July 26, 2014, marks 24 years of progress made since the passage of the landmark Americans with Disabilities Act (ADA).
+July 26, 2014, marked 24 years of progress made since the passage of the landmark Americans with Disabilities Act (ADA).
 But while much progress has been made, disability advocates like Paralyzed Veterans of America continue to push for needed reforms, from ratifying an international disability treaty to removing architectural, employment and attitudinal barriers for individuals with disabilities.

 “The ADA represents comprehensive disability civil rights that still are being actively enforced by all the agencies,” said Lee Page, associate advocacy director at Paralyzed Veterans of America.
 “ADA is a living and breathing law that will be with us for the rest of time until architectural and employment barriers and other issues are put to rest.”